 How We Calculated Estimates of Energy Use and Possible Savings

-Our estimates of typical energy usage and cost savings for our sample Boston area house were calculated using the U.S. Department of Energy’s (DOE) excellent Home Energy Saver pro tool.
+Our estimates of typical energy usage and cost savings for our sample Boston area house were calculated using SnuggPro, an energy-auditing software tool.
 We also consulted calculators available from the Efficient Windows Collaborative and the National Renewable Energy Laboratory.

-Because every building is unique, and even small differences in features of various residences can sharply change how much energy each uses—and potential savings—our estimates won’t apply exactly to your home.
-For more personalized info, do your own calculations using the Home Energy Saver pro tool.
+Because every structure is unique, and even small differences in features of various residences can sharply change how much energy each uses—and potential savings—our estimates won’t apply exactly to your home.
+For more personalized info, you can do your own calculations using Snugg Pro or similar applications (we like Snugg Pro best for its straightforward user interface, up-to-date data on energy costs and weather, customization, and overall modeling accuracy).

 The initial inputs we used for our hypothetical home included: